James Conlon: Career in the US

-Conlon has been music director of the Los Angeles Opera since the 2006-2007 season.
+Conlon has been music director of the Los Angeles Opera since the 2006–2007 season.
 His work there has included a series called "Recovered Voices", a multi-year project during which Conlon presented operas by composers affected by the Third Reich.
 The series included a double-bill of Alexander von Zemlinsky's Der Zwerg and Viktor Ullmann's Der zerbrochene Krug, and operas by composers such as Schreker and Braunfels.
-Conlon has conducted seven of Wagner's operas with Los Angeles Opera, including the first-ever Los Angeles performances Der Ring des Nibelungen in 2008-2009.
-In September 2021, the company announced the newest extension of Conlon's contract as music director, through the 2024-2025 season.
+Conlon has conducted seven of Wagner's operas with Los Angeles Opera, including the first-ever Los Angeles performances Der Ring des Nibelungen in 2008–2009.
+In September 2021, the company announced the newest extension of Conlon's contract as music director, through the 2024–2025 season.
+In March 2024, Los Angeles Opera announced that Conlon is to conclude his tenure as its music director at the close of the 2025-2026 season, and subsequently to take the title of conductor laureate.

 Conlon's tenure as music director of the Cincinnati May Festival, from 1979 to 2016, was the longest such tenure in the festival's history.
 He served as music director of the Ravinia Festival from 2005 to 2015.
-In November 2020, the Baltimore Symphony Orchestra announced the appointment of Conlon as its artistic advisor, effective with the 2021-2022 season, for a period of three seasons, an unusual appointment in that Conlon had not conducted the orchestra prior to the announcement.
+In November 2020, the Baltimore Symphony Orchestra announced the appointment of Conlon as its artistic advisor, effective with the 2021–2022 season, for a period of three seasons, an unusual appointment in that Conlon had not conducted the orchestra prior to the announcement.
 Conlon conducted his first concert with the Baltimore Symphony Orchestra in October 2021.